National University of Singapore

 A:

-The acceptance rate for NUS is less than 10% meaning there securing admission at the university requires facing tough competition and students with excellent academic records can only get admitted there.
-With a typically low acceptance rate, NUS is a highly competitive institution.
-The university receives thousands of applications each year, especially from within Asia.
-However, due to a limited number of seats in every class, the acceptance rate drops to only 5% or approximately Although the acceptance depends on course to course availability and requirements.
+Acceptance rate for NUS is less than 10% which means securing admission requires facing tough competition and students with excellent academic records can only get admitted there.
+The university receives thousands of applications each year especially from within Asia.

 A: